ccarpene/modern_web_dev/README.md

 1. Unzip our submitted file

-2. Traverse into our feature_6 directoy:
+2. Traverse into our feature_6 directory:

     ```cd modern_web_dev-0.4.0/feature-6/```